pavelhym/DSIM_2024/readme.md

 ## voice  ##
 * `cnn_model.joblib` - saved model for voice classification
 * `audios` - couples of samples used for training the model (entire dataset can be seen at the following [link](https://drive.google.com/drive/folders/1NWc7uNXmKP--r3JiFZf5HRuQ43qCcmir?usp=drive_link)
+* `cnn_training.py` - file with training process of the model, the training was run in the colab